greg-raven/Uncommon-Sense/_drafts/staging.md

 To see what is in front of one's nose requires a constant struggle.
 George Orwell

 It is foolish and wrong to mourn the men who died.
 Rather we should thank God that such men lived.
-George S. Patton, Jr.
+George S. Patton Jr.

 Fanaticism consists in redoubling your effort when you have forgotten your aim.
 George Santayana